Contents

 Oversight and Complaints

-The Act provides for an Interception of Communications Commissioner whose remit is to provide independent oversight of the use of the powers contained in Part I and the code requires any person who uses the powers conferred by Chapter II to comply with any request made by the Commissioner to provide any information he requires to enable him to discharge his functions.
+The Act provides for an Interception of Communications Commissioner whose remit is to provide independent oversight of the use of the powers contained in Part I and the code requires any person who uses the powers conferred by Chapter II to comply with any request made by the Commissioner to provide any information he requires to enable them to discharge their functions.

 The Act also establishes an independent Tribunal to investigate and decide any case within its jurisdiction.
-Details of the relevant complaints procedure should be available for reference at the Council’s public offices.
+Details of the relevant complaints procedure are available for reference at the Council’s public offices and on the Councils website.

 Records Management

-The District Council must keep a detailed record of all authorisations; renewals, cancellations and rejections in Departments and a Central Register of all Authorisation Forms will be maintained and monitored by the Council’s Solicitor.
+The District Council must keep a detailed record of all authorisations; renewals, cancellations and rejections in Departments and a Central Register of all Authorisation Forms, and will be maintained and monitored by the Council’s Solicitor.

 Each form will have a URN.
 The Council’s Solicitor will issue the relevant URN to Applicants.